StDensity/aurastairs/README.md

 # AuraStairs

-AuraStairs is an MQTT-based motion monitoring system designed to capture sensor data from a Raspberry Pi and display it in a desktop application.
+AuraStairs is a decentralized MQTT-based motion monitoring system designed to capture sensor data from a Raspberry Pi and display it in a desktop application.
 The system supports real-time configuration updates, which are published over MQTT and persisted locally.

 > Built as part of an edge device case study at Deggendorf Institute of Technology (DIT).